kuzned/lumache-stuff/docs/source/index.md

 --- -->

 <!-- # Welcome to Jeremy's Notebook -->
-# Welcome to Electronics & Progs
+# Welcome to Blog & Handbook
 **by Jeremy H. Boob**